Orange Arcturus sparkles after sunset | EarthSky.org

 Notice that Arcturus is an orange-colored star.

 Every year at this time, we get questions about three different stars that are flashing different colors.
-One is Arcturus in the constellation Bootes the Herdsman, shining in the west to northwest after sunset.
+One is Arcturus in the constellation Boötes the Herdsman, shining in the west to northwest after sunset.
 Another is Capella in the constellation Auriga the Charioteer, which is now in the northeast in mid-evening.
 And the third is Sirius in the constellation Canis Major the Greater Dog, which is now in the south before dawn.

-All three appear to be flashing colors for the same reason … all three of these stars are bright and, at this time of year, noticeably low in the sky.
+All three appear to be flashing colors for the same reason … all three of these stars are bright and, at this time of year, noticeably low in the sky as seen from Northern Hemisphere locations.
 When you see an object low in the sky, you’re seeing it through a greater thickness of atmosphere than when it’s overhead.
 The atmosphere refracts or splits the stars’ light to cause these stars to flash in the colors of the rainbow.

 At mid-northern latitudes, scintillating Arcturus adorns the western evening sky all through October.